-Deferred financing costs consist of fees and expenses paid in connection with the closing or amending of credit facilities and are capitalized at the time of payment.
+Deferred financing costs consist of fees and expenses paid in connection with the closing or amending of credit facilities and the Convertible Notes, and are capitalized at the time of payment.
 Deferred financing costs are amortized using the straight line method over the terms of the respective credit facilities.
 This amortization expense is included in interest expense in the Company's Consolidated Statement of Operations.